 With that, I encourage you to reflect ahead of Pre-Term and consider what it is you truly want to get out of Wharton.
-Upon arriving in August, you will be glad you did!
-But don't worry, plans change, and the choose your own adventure book that is your Wharton will change you.
-So sit back, relax, and enjoy your summer!
+Come August, you'll be glad you did.
+But don't worry, plans evolve and so will you during your time at the choose-your-own-adventure book that is Wharton.
+So take a deep breath, enjoy your summer and catch you in August!